octopus-network/octopus-appchain-registry/README.md

 * `appchain_id`: The id of an appchain.
 * `code`: The wasm code of `appchain anthor` of the given appchain.

-This action can pass auditing of an appchain, and stage the code of its `appchain anchor` in this contract.
+Qualification of this action:

 * The `sender` must be the `owner`.
 * The `appchain state` of the appchain corresponding to `appchain_id` must be `auditing`.

-* The `appchain state` of the appchain corresponding to `appchain_id` will be changed to `inQueue`.
-* Stage value of param `code` to the metadata of the appchain corresponding to `appchain_id` in this contract.
+The `appchain state` of the appchain corresponding to `appchain_id` is set to `inQueue`.
+The value of `code` is staged to the metadata of the appchain corresponding to `appchain_id` in this contract.

-* Generate log: `Appchain <appchain_id> is audited by Octopus Foundation.`
+This action should generate log: `Appchain <appchain_id> is audited by Octopus Foundation.`

 > The auditing of appchain code is an off-line action which will be completed by Octopus Foundation.